 Chapter 33: Post-9/11 GI Bill®

-If you have at least 90 days of aggregate active duty service after September 10, 2001, and you are an honorably discharged Veteran or were discharged with a service-connected disability after 30 days, you are eligible for Post-9/11 GI Bill® benefits.
-Officers of the Public Health Service and National Oceanic and Atmospheric Administration may also be eligible.
-There’s more information about eligibility on the VA website here http://www.benefits.va.gov/gibill/post911_gibill.asp.
+If you have at least 90 days of aggregate active duty service after September 10, 2001, and are still on active duty, or if you are an honorably discharged Veteran, or were discharged with a service-connected disability after 30 days, you may be eligible for Post-9/11 GI Bill®: benefits.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.